ABBO News

 Trump’s return to power is likely to significantly ease some of the regulatory pressures industries have seen under the Biden administration, executives across banks and private equity said.

-Smaller government, broad deregulation as well as tax breaks for corporations and the wealthy are widely expected.
-In particular, a softer stance on antitrust and less regulation in areas such as banking and cryptocurrencies could boost corporate profits and spur deal flow, they said.
+Smaller government, broad deregulation, and tax breaks for corporations and the wealthy are widely expected.
+In particular, a softer antitrust stance and less regulation in areas such as banking and cryptocurrencies could boost corporate profits and spur deal flow, they said.

 “He is pro-business and anti-regulation,” said Euan Rellie, co-founder and managing partner of investment bank BDA Partners.
 “His instincts are to cut taxes.
 All of that will help the M&A market.”